udaniwijewardhana/UDMTA/README.md

   2. Year - Detected Year
   3. Count - Species count
 with or without predictor variables (numeric/factor).
 These names are case sensitive.
-Only a single categorical variable can be used with any number of numerical variables.
 A sample format of the data can be found in https://github.com/uwijewardhana/UDMTA.
 Data should be ordered according to factor levels as in sample "Data.csv".